fmicompbio/adv_scrnaseq_2020/spatial/README.md

 ## Information

-Material for the Spatial Part of the course "_Advanced topics in single-cell transcriptomics_"
+Material for the Spatial Part of the course "_Advanced topics in single-cell transcriptomics_** given 2020-05-27 to 2020-05-30

+**Teacher** : Alma Andersson

 ## Structure